-Statement by UNICEF Regional Director for the Middle East and North Africa, Adele Khodr
+From Adele Khodr, UNICEF Regional Director for the Middle East and North Africa

-AMMAN, 8 May 2022 – “Millions of children continue to live in fear, need and uncertainty inside Syria and in neighbouring countries.
+AMMAN, 8 May 2022 – “Millions of children continue to live in fear, need and uncertainty inside Syria and the neighbouring countries.

-“More than 6.5 million children in Syria are in need of assistance, the highest number recorded since the beginning of the crisis, more than 11 years ago.
+“More than 6.5 million children in Syria are in need of assistance, the highest ever recorded since the beginning of the crisis, more than 11 years ago.

 “The crisis in Syria is far from over.
-In just the first three months of this year, 213 children were killed or injured.
+Only in the first three months of this year, 213 children were killed or injured.
 Since the beginning of the crisis in 2011, over 13,000 children have been confirmed killed or injured.

 “In Syria’s neighbouring countries, strained by political instability and fragility, nearly 5.8 million children depend on assistance, their lives riddled with poverty and hardship.

-“Children’s needs, both inside Syria and in neighbouring countries, are growing.
+“Children’s needs inside Syria and the neighbouring countries are growing.
 Many families struggle to make ends meet.
 Prices of basic supplies including food are skyrocketing, partially as a result of the crisis in Ukraine.